 You might already be producing content through your social media and you can certainly earn money through influencer marketing tactics described above, but athletes can also earn money through their own personal blogs, YouTube channels, podcasts, etc.

 This avenue can take a while to build a loyal following, so you must love the process of producing the content to be able to stick with it.
-But if you follow through with it you can build one of the strongest followings that will stay with you whether you are still an NCAA athlete or not.
+But if you follow through with it you can build one of the strongest followings that will stay with you whether you are still a competing athlete or not.

 There you have it, 5 ways you can earn money as an athlete using your NIL.
 Regardless of the avenues you choose I definitely recommend that you also have your own website to house your personal brand.
 This way when people Google you, they know where to find your latest venture.
 Click here to create your own website in just a few minutes!